-E98424-P34293 KEEP THIS PORTIC ON FOR YO UR RECORDS THIS PROXY C ARD IS V ALID ONI HEN SIGNED AND DATED.
-DETACH AND RETU IRN THIS PC RTION ONLY AMALGAM IATED BANK ard of Directors recommends you vote ng proposals: FOR the se o elect 12 directors to our board of directo erve until the Annual Meeting of Stockholu eld in 2021 or until that person's success elected and qualified; ders to be r Against Abstain I 1a. .
-Election of Lynne Fox Fo r Against Abstain 1b. .
-Election of Donald Bouffard, Jr. 1k.
-Election of Edgar Romney, Sr. ] 1c.
-Election of Maryann Bruce 11.
-Election of Stephen R. Sleigh ] 1d.
-I. Election of Patricia Diaz Dennis 2.
-To ratify the appointment of Crowe independent registered public accounting f LLP as our firm for 2020; 1e. .
-Election of Robert Dinerstein 3.
-To approve the adoption of an amended Organization Certificate of the Bank to add describing our business purpose, and (b) a (a) a provision ] 1f. .
-Election of Mark A. Finser requires our directors, when discharging his to consider the effects of any action or inac stakeholders in addition to Amalgamated I ction on other 1g. .
-Election of Julie Kelly 4.
-To approve the Amalgamated Bank Emp Purchase Plan; ployee Stock ] 1h. n.
-Election of John McDonagh 5.
-To approve an increase in the stock repurchase p which we can repurchase up to an addition of shares of our Class A common stock from ıal ≸10 million  └─ ] 1i.
-Election of Keith Mestrich 6.
-To conduct a non-binding, advisory compensation of the Bank's Named Execut vote on the ] 1j.
-Election of Robert Romasco stoc here TE-This proxy may be revoked at the ple- kholder executing it at any time before the auth by is exercised in accordance with Section v York Banking Law. hority granted rator, or other fiduciary, please give full title in full corporate or partnership name by autho
+E98424-P34293 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+AMALGAMATED BANK The Board of Directors recommends you vote FOR the following proposals: To elect 12 directors to our board of directors each to serve until the Annual Meeting of Stockholders to be held in 2021 or until that person's successor is duly For Against Abstain elected and qualified; П 1a.
+Election of Lynne Fox For Against Abstain Election of Donald Bouffard, Jr. Election of Edgar Romney, Sr. П Election of Maryann Bruce 11.
+Election of Stephen R. Sleigh To ratify the appointment of Crowe LLP as our Election of Patricia Diaz Dennis independent registered public accounting firm for 2020; To approve the adoption of an amended and restated Organization Certificate of the Bank to add (a) a provision Election of Robert Dinerstein describing our business purpose, and (b) a provision that requires our directors, when discharging his or her duties, to consider the effects of any action or inaction on other stakeholders in addition to Amalgamated Bank; Flection of Mark A Finser 1f To approve the Amalgamated Bank Employee Stock П Election of Julie Kelly 1g.
+Purchase Plan; To conduct a non-binding, advisory vote on the compensation of the Bank's Named Executive Officers.
+1h.
+Election of John McDonagh NOTE-This proxy may be revoked at the pleasure of the Election of Keith Mestrich 1i. stockholder executing it at any time before the authority granted hereby is exercised in accordance with Section 6009 of the New York Banking Law. П П Election of Robert Romasco 1j.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.